rokopt/spec/src/architecture/m1/ethereum-bridge.md

    unescrow on the Ethereum side
  - Allow for message batching

-Furthermore, the Ethereum contracts will whitelist EtTH and tokens that flow across the bridge as well as limits on transfer volume per epoch.
+Furthermore, the Ethereum contracts will whitelist ETTH and tokens that flow across the bridge as well as ensure limits on transfer volume per epoch.

 ## Resources which may be helpful: